 Pick up Organizational Tools

-Once you have your similar items grouped, you can see how you can store them.
+Once you have similar items grouped, you can see how you can store them.
 You want organizational tools that are easy to access and fit together.

 For example, you can store items in boxes or clear containers.
 Shelving units are great ways to keep books or show off plants.